omars7z/omars7z/readme.md

 # Hellooo, I'm Omar! 👋

-> "Without data, you're just another person with an opinion."
+> "Without data, you're just another person without an opinion."

 ### 👩‍💻 About Me
 * 🎓 **Tech enthusiast** from Jordan University of Science and Technology.